killercup/scribbles/_posts/2016-12-18-pascal-vs-usb-c.md

 I'll probably try both the Dell and the i-tec.

-### Thunderbolt 3 adapters
+### Thunderbolt 3 docks

 There's three I know of, and not one of them is shipping right now:

 - [OWC's Thunderbolt 3 dock][owc] has basically everything incl. a SD card reader and a sound card, but costs $279 and ships in February 2017.
 - Plugable's Flagship Thunderbolt 3 dock [TBT3-UDV] does about the same as the OWC, looks cheaper, ships Q1 2017.
-- Belkin's Thunderbolt 3 [Express Dock HD][belkin-tb3] looks quite pretty, includes a 170 W power adapter (delivering up to 85 W to the computer), but has neither audio in nor a delivery date.
+- Belkin's Thunderbolt 3 [Express Dock HD][belkin-tb3] looks quite pretty, includes a 170 W power adapter (delivering up to 85 W to the computer[^belkin-cable]), but has neither audio-in nor a delivery date.
 It is rumored to cost around €400.

+[^belkin-cable]: 85 W and Thunderbolt 3… wait a second!
+This sounds like a new cable that is better than the rest!
+Or maybe it's just the default Belkin Thunderbolt 3 cable with a "85 W" label pasted over the original "60 W" one.

 I won't be buying any of those in the short term but will be looking forward to reviews when they finally ship.